Alfresco/docs-alfresco/process-automation/latest/model/connectors/index.md

 ### Events

 Events are used as part of defining event criteria in a [trigger]({% link process-automation/latest/model/triggers.md %}).
 When the event criteria specified in a trigger are met, an action is started.
 Certain connectors can be used for defining event criteria.
-For example, the email connector event **MESSAGE_RECEIVED** can be used to monitor inbound emails.
+For example, the email service event **MESSAGE_RECEIVED** can be used to monitor inbound emails.
 If a pattern defined in the trigger is met then a trigger action is started.

 See [triggers]({% link process-automation/latest/model/triggers.md %}) for further details on creating event criteria based on connectors.